January 24, 2018

 While it’s important to know what you should do in meetings and negotiations, knowing what you shouldn’t do is often just as important – and it begins with bad body language.

-You may have a polished presentation, tasteful attire, and a product that practically sells itself, but you can still miss out on closing a sale if your body language is out of sync with your words.
+The best sales managers know that while you may have a polished sales presentation, tasteful attire, and a product that practically sells itself, you can still miss out on closing a sale if your body language is out of sync with your words.
 While it’s true that first impressions make a lasting impact, cumulative body language is important.
-If you are in the habit of demonstrating any of the following body language in sales meetings, it could be enough to turn a potential yes into a definite no.Even with a polished presentation, you can lose sales if your body language is out of sync with your words.
+If you are in the habit of demonstrating any of the following body language in sales meetings, it could be enough to hurt your sales performance, turning a potential yes into definite no.Even with a polished presentation, you can lose sales if your body language is out of sync with your words.
 Click To Tweet

 - Crossing your arms.
 This communicates disinterest and a lack of confidence.
 Unless it’s done to make an obvious point, crossing your arms only serves to interrupt the flow of a productive dialogue.